‘Bewitched’ Star Elizabeth Montgomery Dies of Cancer

 The daughter of Hollywood star Robert Montgomery appeared in a few films in the 1950s and 60s, including ``The Court-Martial of Billy Mitchell.″ But television was her medium of choice. ``I guess you’d say I’m a TV baby,″ she once told an interviewer.

 ``Bewitched,″ which ran on ABC from 1964 to 1972, was her only series.
+It was an instant hit, ranking second only to ``Bonanza″ in its first season.
 Montgomery starred as Samantha, a pretty suburban witch who, to please her advertising executive husband, tries to avoid using her powers.

 She was surrounded by relatives who disapproved of her efforts to abandon her supernatural roots, notably her mother, played by Agnes Moorehead.
 When Samantha wound up using sorcery as a last resort to solve a comic problem, a twitch of the nose was usually all it took.